SrinivasanJP/SrinivasanJP/README.md

 ## About Me

-- 🔭 I'm currently working on Web Development
+- 🔭 I'm currently working on Web Applications and Android
 - 🌱 I'm learning Block Chain
 - 💬 Ask me about my Work
 - 📫 How to reach me: [jpsrinivasan38@gmail.com] or [https://www.linkedin.com/in/srinivasanjp/]